 And finally, when writer’s block hits, do not:

 Rely on laziness as a solution to your problem

 Refuse to work until you are inspired again

-Blame yourself - some of the greatest writers faced writer’s block too!
+Blame yourself - some of the greatest writers face writer’s block too!

-When you hear “optimize your content,” most of the time this means creating content to achieve better search rankings.
+Another element of content marketing basics is SEO optimizitation.
+When you hear “optimize your content”, most of the time this means creating content to achieve better search rankings.
 To dig even deeper, it’s important to target the right keywords your potential visitor uses to find the information you are writing about.

 First of all, let’s learn two basic optimization terms:

 Keywords are exactly what their name says - key words somebody uses to find the information they are looking for.

 Search Engine Optimization (SEO) is content optimization for search engines, like Google or Yahoo!
 It helps search engines easily index your content, categorize it based on the information you are giving and serve it to those who are searching for that kind of information.